cerebralideas/Cerebral-Coding-Guide/js-guide.md

 	- Eliminating blank line whitespace
 	- Commits and diffs that are easier to read

 1. Insert line-breaks, `\n`, only *after* commas, semicolons, braces — e.g. `{}`, or comments.
-Again, don't use line-breaks for statement termination, use semicolons (see item D above).
+Again, don't use line-breaks for statement termination, use semicolons (see item 6 above).

 1. Double line-breaks can be used to separate blocks (denoted by braces), from one another for increased readability.